zacharyabolton/historical_av_with_SBERT/data/Dataset_Card.md

 │   ├── A
 │   │   ├── across_my_path.txt
 │   │   └── ...
-│   ├── U
+│   ├── excluded
-│   │   ├── heart_of_soldier.txt
+│   │   ├── digging_through_to_manila.txt
 │   │   └── ...
+│   ├── notA
+│   │   ├── a_confederate_girls_diary.txt
+│   │   └── ...
-│   └── notA
+│   └── U
-│       ├── balcony_stories.txt
+│       ├── heart_of_soldier.txt
 │       └── ...
 ├── cleaning_in_process
 │   ├── george_pickett
 │   │   └── misc_excerpts.txt
 │   ├── imposters
-│   │   ├── balcony_stories/
+│   │   ├── a_confederate_girls_diary/
 │   │   └── ...
 │   ├── lasalle_corbell_pickett/
+│   │   ├── across_my_path/
 │   │   └── ...
 │   └── love_letters
 │       ├── heart_of_soldier/
 │       └── soldier_of_the_south/
+├── normalized
+│   ├── DV-MA-k-300
+│   │   ├── A
+│   │   ├── notA
+│   │   └── U
+│   ├── DV-...
+│   ├── DV-SA-k-300
+│   │   └── ...
+│   ├── DV-...
+│   └── undistorted
+│       └── ...
 ├── original
-│   ├── LILA_imposters
+│   ├── lasalle_corbell_pickett
-│   │   ├── content
+│   │   ├── acrossmypath00pick_djvu.xml
-│   │   └── metadata
+│   │   └── ...
 │   ├── LIL_imposters
 │   │   ├── balcony_stories.html
 │   │   └── ...
-│   ├── lasalle_corbell_pickett
+│   ├── LILA_imposters
-│   │   ├── acrossmypath00pick_djvu.xml
+│   │   ├── a_confederate_girls_diary.html
 │   │   └── ...
 │   └── love_letters
 │       ├── heartofsoldieras00pick_djvu.xml
 │       └── soldier_of_the_south
 └── test
-    ├── A
-    │   ├── foo.txt
-    │   └── ...
-    ├── U
-    │   ├── bar.txt
-    │   └── ...
-    └── notA
-        ├── baz.txt
     └── ...
 ```

+Where:
+- `original/` are the original works.
+- `cleaned/` are the original works with extraneous data removed, such as OCR artifacts, markup, metadata, and non-authorial quotations and insertions.
+- `normalized/` is the cleaned data that has been lowercased and had non alphanumeric characters removed.
+    - `normalized/` also contains its own distorted views based on the procedure describe in Stamatatos et al. (2017) [^1], where the first part of the subdirectories name indicates the algorithm used (DV-MA/DV-SA) and the second part indicates the $k$ value used (k-300, k-3000, etc...).
-Where `original/` are the original works, `cleaned/` are the works intended for model ingestion, `cleaning_in_process/` are intermediate versions of the works before `cleaned/`, and `test/` is fake data for debugging and testing.
+    - `normalized/` is intended for model ingestion.
+- `cleaning_in_process/` are intermediate versions of the works before `cleaned/`.
+- `test/` is fake data for debugging and testing.
+    - `test/` should be empty as the data is created and cleaned up programmatically by the `pytest` test suite.

 The `A`, `notA`, and `U` datasets are especially named for model ingestion as the model expects a path to the parent of these three directories. `A` indicates works by the known author. `notA` indicates 'imposter' works. `U` is the work(s) of unknown authorship.
-## LIL DATASET CONTENTS
+## ORIGINAL LIL DATASET CONTENTS
 **<mark>A NOTE ON THE CONTENTS THIS OF DATASET:</mark>** Given that these works are written by Southern confederates during the time of the American Civil War, the contents are highly objectionable, consisting of xenophobic and anti-black rhetoric, pro-slavery arguments, and eye-dialect, among other problematic speech. **Please inspect this data with caution**.
 ##### LaSalle Corbell Pickett
 **COPYWRITE STATUS**